tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_INV_sphinx.rst

   * Formats:

-    - string: Thermal, Magnetic, All, Sequential, Sequential-Magnetic; default: Thermal
+    - string: Thermal, Magnetic, All, Sequential, Sequential-Magnetic, Sequential-Full; default: Thermal

-  * Description: Type of inversion, i.e., without magnetic field (thermal), only the magnetic field (magnetic), both (all), both but with a first convergence without magnetic field (sequential), first everythin but magnetic field and then only the magnetic field (sequential-magnetic).
+  * Description: Type of inversion, i.e., without magnetic field (thermal), only the magnetic field (magnetic), both (all), both but with a first convergence without magnetic field (sequential), first everything but magnetic field and then only the magnetic field (sequential-magnetic), and the same with a last cycle with everything (sequential-full).
 Note: only the first word will be registered when reading the input, so do not introduce spaces.

 AUTO_WEIGHT
 -----------